MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ## Use the old Relevance Search experience

-If you're organization has Relevance Search enabled but your administrator has not turned on the [New Relevance Search experience](https://docs.microsoft.com/powerapps/user/relevance-search##turn-on-relevance-search) then you will see the old search experience.
+If your organization has Relevance Search enabled but your administrator has not turned on the [New Relevance Search experience](https://docs.microsoft.com/powerapps/user/relevance-search##turn-on-relevance-search) then you will see the old search experience.

 ### Switch between the old Relevance Search experience and Categorized Search